yasharyas/Newsletter-Signup/README.md

 # Newsletter-Signup
-A simple newsletter signup using flexbox in css
+A simple newsletter signup using flexbox (for responsive design)in css